mitche50/dpow-mqtt/README.md

 The final step is to set up a cron job to run the log updates every 24 hours.
 This gives the client_log and service_log their information to generate the change over 24 hours.
-1. Ensure the log_update.sh file is executable: `chmod +x log_update.sh`
+1. Ensure the log_update.sh file is executable: `sudo chmod +x log_update.sh`
-2. Run `crontab -e` and select whatever editor you're comfortable with.
+2. Run `sudo crontab -e` and select whatever editor you're comfortable with.
 3. Insert the following line at the end of the file: `0 2 * * * {YOUR_USERNAME} /path/to/dpow-mqtt/log_update.sh`

 You should now be able to navigate to `http://{YOUR_DOMAIN}` to access the dashboard.
 HTTPS is recommended, but not required.
 For more information, google Certbot to easily generate a certificate and enable HTTPS.

+## Troubleshooting
+If you notice that you're not able to reach via your registered domain, check permissions for the folders.
+Standards suggest to set the owner and group to root:www-data so nginx has access.